Karska-dev/100-days-of-code/r1-log.md

 ### R1D21
  I'm lost in days.
 Dive in Mozilla pontoon project, lost in it.
 Need to try to solve one issue.
 To be continue.

+ Add some leetcode to have a rest.

 ### R1D22
- Continue with Mozilla-Pontoon.
-Add some leetcode to have a rest.
+ Outreachy project:
+ 	- Invastigate Pontoon architecture

+### R1D23
+ Outreachy project:
+ 	- Exploring other Mozilla projects